Putragonist/Conversation-Module-Visual-Novel-Unity3D/README.md

 # Conversation_Module
 Conversation Module

-This module created for easy use to create my visual novel.
+This module created for easy use in creating visual novel.
 But it doesn't mean it can't be used in other projects.
 It contain typing effect derivative from TextMeshPro, which add some tag to change variable of script.

- You can either clone the project or [download package](https://github.com/Putragonist/Conversation_Module/tree/master/Assets/ConversationModule/Package)
+ You can either clone the project or [download package](https://github.com/Putragonist/Conversation-Module-Visual-Novel-Unity3D/tree/master/Assets/ConversationModule/Package)

 Since I make this using Unity 2018.3.0f2, using the same unity version is recommended to avoid any error for compatibility (Which I didn't check).
 Please use NET version 4.x since some method using C# 7.
 To change it, go to ```edit->Project Setting->Player->Other Setting->Runtime Script Version```, and change to version 4.